Liontown Resources (ASX:LTR): Have collapsed lithium prices sent the one-time market darling from spectacular riches to rags?

 Unfortunately, it has been a poor run for lithium prices.
 The growth in electric vehicles has slowed throughout the last 18 months and demand for lithium has followed suit.
 In China for instance, EV sales grew 84% in 2022 but only 25% in 2023.
 In January 2024, spodumene concentrate was US$955, down 90% from 12 months earlier.
 Ouch.

-More victims of lithium crash
+Another victim of the lithium crash

 Liontown is not the only battery metals stock to be impacted by falling prices.
-Core Lithium has halted production at its mine, Albemarle cancelled the proposal to build a 4th processing facility at its own project and Panoramic Resources went into administration, sending the shutters slamming shut on its flagship nickel mine.
+Core Lithium halted production at its mine, Albemarle cancelled the proposal to build a 4th processing facility at its own project and Panoramic Resources went into administration, sending the shutters slamming shut on its flagship nickel mine.
 Liontown has been hit.

-As a result of these events, a $6.6bn takeover bid from Albemarle fell through and rumours Gina Rinehart would make a move of her own came to nothing.
-The rumours were legitimate because she was buying shares in the company but stopped right at 19.9%.
 And barely 3 months after signing a commitment letter and credit approved term sheet for a $760m debt financing package, the company was sent back to the drawing board and eventually negotiated a smaller A$550m facility.
 This syndicate includes CBA, NAB, Societie Generale, Export Finance Australia and the Clean Energy Finance Corporation.
 HSBC, Westpac and ANZ were originally part of the syndicate but withdrew.

 Liontown has also been impacted by rising inflation.
 A shortage of contractors and input shortages led to the capital costs blowing out.
 Kathleen Valley had been estimated to cost $240.5m in late 2019.
 This rose to $325m in 2020, $473m in November 2021 and then $545m in mid-2022.
 The final ‘upgrade’ was to $895m in January 2023.
 At the time, investors didn’t care that much because they believed it would pay for itself quickly given lithium prices at the time.
 Not so much now.
+CEO Tony Ottaviano openly called for government support in the form of royalty relief.

 Our view